 Repealing Civil Rights Law 50-a

 Civil Rights Law 50-a has been around since 1976.
-It’s initial purpose was to prevent criminal defense lawyers from using “unverified and unsubstantiated” civilian complaints against officers testifying as witnesses in court.
+Its initial purpose was to prevent criminal defense lawyers from using “unverified and unsubstantiated” civilian complaints against officers testifying as witnesses in court.
 Over the years, the law has been interpreted more broadly, especially under the administration of Mayor Bill de Blasio.
-For example, the New York Police Union recently asserted that footage from police body worn cameras should also be protected by Section 50-a.
+For example, the law is being used to prevent the disclosure of specific information related to officers’ personnel records, such as disciplinary records.